Mauricio Dubon Player Props: Astros vs. Rangers

 Rangers Pitching Rankings

-- The pitching staff for the Rangers has a collective 10.3 K/9, the fourth-best in MLB.
+- The Rangers pitching staff ranks fourth in MLB with a collective 10.2 strikeouts per nine innings.

-- The Rangers have a 3.95 team ERA that ranks 10th among all league pitching staffs.
+- The Rangers have a 3.80 team ERA that ranks eighth across all MLB pitching staffs.

-- The Rangers surrender the fourth-fewest home runs in baseball (10 total, 0.8 per game).
+- Rangers pitchers combine to surrender the sixth-fewest home runs in baseball (12 total, 0.9 per game).

-- Perez (1-1) gets the starting nod for the Rangers, his third of the season.
+- The Rangers will send Gray (1-1) out to make his third start of the season.

-- The left-hander last pitched on Saturday against the Chicago Cubs, when he tossed five innings, allowing two earned runs while giving up five hits.
+- In his last appearance on Sunday, the right-hander threw 5 2/3 innings against the Chicago Cubs, giving up two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.